 - (a) Claim petitions shall be subject to the following: - 1.
-The formal hearing process shall be initiated by the filing of a verified claim petition in duplicate with the central office of the Division within the time prescribed by law on a form prescribed by the Division. - 2.
-If an attorney for the petitioner knowingly files an incomplete or inaccurate petition any fee that may be awarded, may be reduced by 15 percent or \$200.00, whichever is greater. - (b) Answers to a claim petition shall be subject to the following: - 1.
-The answer of the respondent to a claim petition shall be on a form prescribed by the Division.
-It shall be filed with the assignment clerk at the office to which the claim is assigned within 30 days of the date of service of the petition.
-A copy of the answer shall be served on the petitioner's attorney simultaneously.
-The filing and service of the answer may be made by first-class mail or its equivalent.
-The answer may be prepared by the attorney for the respondent based upon knowledge, information or belief and shall be regarded as his or her certification of its contents without the necessity of an affidavit.
+The claim petition shall be verified by the claimant and include the date of the signature and verification.
+The formal hearing process shall be initiated by the filing of a verified claim petition in duplicate with the central office of the Division within the time prescribed by law on a form prescribed by the Division.
+If an attorney for the petitioner knowingly files an incomplete or inaccurate petition any fee that may be awarded, may be reduced by 15 percent or \$200.00, whichever is greater.